docusign/sample-app-myhr-csharp/README.md

-# MyHR: Docusign Sample Application
+# The Docusign HR Sample Application

 ## Introduction
-MyHR is a Docusign sample application demonstrating how the Docusign APIs can be used to construct applications for human resources.
+The HR Sample Application is a Docusign sample application demonstrating how the Docusign APIs can be used to construct applications for human resources.
 MyHR is written in C# using ASP.Net Core 3.1 (server) and Angular 9 (client).
-You can find a live instance running at [https://myhr.sampleapps.docusign.com/](https://myhr.sampleapps.docusign.com/).
+You can find a live instance running at [https://hr.sampleapps.docusign.com/](https://hr.sampleapps.docusign.com/).

-MyHR demonstrates the following:
+The HR Sample Application demonstrates the following:
 1. Authentication with two different methods
     * [Authentication Code Grant](https://developers.docusign.com/platform/auth/authcode/)
     * [JSON Web Token (JWT) Grant](https://developers.docusign.com/platform/auth/jwt/)